garthlester/NERDTree/README.md

 | nerdtree.zoom | A | Zoom the NERDTree window | not planned |
 | nerdtree.help | ? | toggle help | planned |

-⁎ VSCode tabs correspond to vim buffers.
+⁎ VSCode tabs more or less correspond to vim buffers.
 VSCode does not have a corresponding feature to vim tabs, so NERDTree features related to vim tabs cannot be implemented.

 † I'm not sure if the VSCode explorer has anything like NERDTree bookmarks.
 I may come back to these and investigate when the rest is functional